ava/use-http/README.md

   // amount of times it should retry before erroring out
   retries: 3,

-  // amount of time before the request (or request(s) for retries) errors out.
+  // amount of time before the request (or request(s) for each retry) errors out.
   timeout: 10000,

   // set's the default for the `data` field